kyclark/tiny_python_projects/markov_chain/README.md

                         Max number of characters per line (default: 70) -d, --debug           Debug to ".log" (default: False)
 $ ./markov.py ../inputs/const.txt
-President.
-But if there should remain two or more States, or any place subject to the other House, by which it shall have been chosen before the time fixed for the beginning of his office, the Vice President, to be prescribed by law.
-Amendment 8 Excessive bail shall not prevent any person of life, liberty, or property, without due process of law; nor deny to any of the States by the United States shall be necessary to the whole number of male citizens twenty-one years of a Member or Members from two-thirds of the government of the States, are reserved to the Constitution of the United States, shall be drawn from the date of the Adoption of this Constitution, or, on the Application of the Senate, the executive departments or of the laws thereof, is denied to any other Place.
+Discoveries; To constitute Tribunals inferior to the seat of the Senate and House of Representatives shall have been committed, which district shall have the Qualifications requisite for Electors of the sixth Year, so that one third may be imposed on such Importation, not exceeding three on the Journal.
+Neither House, during the Time of Adjournment, he may require it.
+No Bill of Attainder or ex post facto Law shall be established by Law: but the Party convicted shall nevertheless be liable and subject to their Consideration such Measures as he shall nominate, and by and with the Advice and Consent of the government of the United States under this Constitution, or, on the List the said Office, the same State claiming Lands under Grants of different States; between Citizens of each shall constitute a Quorum to do Business; but a smaller number may adjourn from day to day, and may be included within this Union, according to their Consideration such Measures as he shall nominate, and by and with the Advice and Consent of the United States.
 ````